freecores/spacewire/doc/ReadMe.txt

    -  ...operate directly on variable-size packets,...no packet segmentation and no scheduler(distributed scheduling decisions)
    - "sop_ack_o" is a sychrnous acknowledge signal indicate that the cell which a package want to      be loaded has space to load.
 If it's true, after 1 clock, the controller will load data to      that cell.
+   - Note if the buffer has data, the data emerges on the data output port currently is not valid.
+You need to read it (by a synchronous pulse) then the valid data occurs!
+The buffer is Revision 1.5 of "eth_fifo" which originally written by Igor Mohor(from SI).

 *********************************************************
+- Function limitations:
+  -
+  -
 - +Conformity Limitations:
   |-- Link Interfaces --+
   |                     |-